 “Young people face two main challenges as they plan for the future – paying for a high quality education and finding a good job.
 William & Mary's new plan, without fail, addresses these challenges head on.
 It has developed a plan that is predictable, sustainable, and affordable.
 Current and future students will attend William & Mary with the certainty of the value of their degree and their ability to compete for jobs in a global economy.”

-H. Thomas Watkins, III ’74, Vice Rector of the W&M Board of Visitors & Chair of the Presidential Search Committee
+H. Thomas Watkins, III ’74, Vice Rector of the W&M Board of Visitors and Chair of the Committee on Financial Affairs

 “As an alumnus and parent of two William & Mary graduates, I am delighted to support this innovative business model.
 The William & Mary Promise is a commitment to all who care about the College and its future.
 It is reassuring to know that the William & Mary I know will remain as strong as ever in the 21st century.”